Your cookie preferences

 Overdraft short term loans

 Some bank accounts come with an interest-free overdraft buffer of a few hundred pounds.
-Others offer customers a potentially larger interest-free overdraft amount - but for a limited period of generally no more than 12 months.
+Others sometimes offer customers a potentially larger interest-free overdraft amount - but for a limited period of generally no more than 12 months.
 If you go past this agreed limit, you will be hit by the full overdraft rate.

 Call up your bank or visit a branch to arrange an overdraft, and make sure you fully understand how any interest-free period is and what your limit is.